-- All visitors are greeted appropriately and advised of any current delay; - Ensure that clients are shown hospitality and are provided with appropriate refreshments - The relevant member of staff is contacted immediately via phone; - Clients are escorted to the relevant meeting room, if appropriate; - Clients are provided with suitable refreshments; - The reception area is clean and tidy; - Newspapers and magazines are up to date and are neatly arranged; - Our publicity material is made available to clients and is kept up-to-date and in presentable condition, and that floral displays are fresh; - Any colleagues discussing inappropriate topics, e.g. a client matter, are advised to vacate the reception.
+- all visitors are greeted appropriately and advised of any current delay; - clients are shown hospitality and are provided with appropriate refreshments; - the relevant member of staff is contacted immediately via phone; - the reception area is clean and tidy; - newspapers and magazines are up to date and are neatly arranged; - any colleagues discussing inappropriate topics, e.g. a client matter, are advised to vacate the reception.